davidfekke/fek.io/src/blog/2019-04-04/my-favorite-food-and-nutrition-myths.md

 Dr. William Davis chronicled this in his book [Wheat Belly](https://www.amazon.com/Wheat-Belly-Lose-Weight-Health/dp/1609614798).

-## 9. Eat Many Small Meals a Day Instead of Three Large if you are Trying to Loose Weight
+## 9. Eat Many Small Meals a Day Instead of Three Large if you are Trying to Lose Weight

 Eating six small meals a day is much worse for than eating three meals a day.
 Every time you eat, especially food with carbohydrates or protein, your pancreas has to produce more insulin to process your blood sugar.
-Spiking your [blood sugar](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0038632) six times day is not going to help you loose weight.
+Spiking your [blood sugar](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0038632) six times day is not going to help you lose weight.

 ## 10. Use Margarine over Butter